marionlamoureux/nifi_pseudonymisation_HoL/README.md

 ### 3.2 Access Ranger and create a Masking policy to redact any asset tagged PII

-### 3. Query the table from Nifi and have a look at the result

 To access Ranger go to the EDGE2AI Home url: http://34.197.112.233/  and select Ranger

 1. Login as Admin: